ni/labview-icon-editor-test/README.md

 ## Overview
 This repository hosts the source for the **LabVIEW Icon Editor**.
 It includes PowerShell tooling to streamline CI/CD and packaging, plus reference workflows for **GitHub Actions** and **self-hosted runners**.
-Our goal is to collaborate with fellow software engineers to evolve and improve this solution.
+Our goal is to collaborate with fellow software engineers to evolve and improve this solution